What if certain Christian values we equate with following Jesus aren’t actually Christian?

 We’re talking about a guy who called one of his closest friends Satan.
 He talked disrespectfully to religious leaders.
 Nice wouldn’t be the first word I would use.

 Was Jesus kind?
 Absolutely.
 Kindness is a fruit of the Spirit.
-Here’s the problem, though.
+Here’s the problem, though, when it comes to Christian values.
 Niceness and kindness aren’t interchangeable.

 Nice is cheap.
 It costs you nothing.
 Nice avoids tension and always strokes your ego, even if Ray Charles could see you’re wrong.